terms0273/Earth/README.md

 # Introduction

 This application has 2 functions.
-* "GRAPH" - Showing the graph.
+* "GRAPH" - Plotting the graph.
 * "WEATHER FORECAST" - Checking the weather forecast for a week.

 There are 3 tabs in a main page.